Your study is important to you, but somehow you are distracted and get stuck in something unproductive.

 However, you don’t have to die because you don’t want to fail.

-Many students who failed an exam while in school didn’t die.
+Many students who failed exams while in school didn’t die.

 Take fish, berries, whole grains, and nuts.
 Stay off sugar content!